rhosocial/rho.social/common/models/user/contact/README.md

 - [Phone](Phone.php)
 - [URL](URL.php)

-The each of above models has a relation trait used for being used by User model.
+Each of above models has a relation trait used for being used by User model.